Skip to main content

 Product Manager | Developer Experience and Software Quality

 TL;DR: Cloud-native observability shouldn't require root access or manual instrumentation inside containers.
-BitDive provides a Trace-Based Quality Gate for Kubernetes, capturing method-level traces from pods and transforming them into Trace Replay suites that run anywhere.
+BitDive provides a Trace-Based Quality Gate for Kubernetes, capturing method-level traces from pods and transforming them into Trace Replay testing suites that run anywhere.

 Java Observability in Kubernetes